Sunrise (Australian TV program): Former hosts

 Prior to the 2002 relaunch of the program there were various presenters and hosts.
 Hosts included, Georgie Gardner & Mark Beretta (2000–2001), Andrew Daddo & Joh Griggs (Olympic Sunrise), Melissa Doyle & Nick McArdle (1998–1999), Melissa Doyle & David Koch (1997), Chris Bath & David Koch (1996), Chris Bath & Peter Ford (1996) and Darren McDonald who hosted the original program in 1991.

 Chris Reason was the original co-host with Melissa Doyle for the 2002 relaunch, while Monique Wright, David Brown and Fifi Box were previous weather presenters.
 Brown resigned from his role in July 2008, with no replacement until 2009, during which various presenters filled in, being Fifi Box.
 On 24 January 2010 it was announced that the original presenter Grant Denyer would return to the weather and Fifi Box would move to entertainment replacing Nuala Hafner.
 In March 2013, Denyer resigned as weather presenter for the second time to spend more time with his family.

 In June 2013, Doyle announced that she was moving to a network prime-time role with the Seven Network and would be leaving Sunrise after 14 years.
 Samantha Armytage was to be her immediate replacement.
 This came not long after Denyer resigned as weather presenter, with his replacement being former Sydney correspondent Edwina Bartholomew.
 Doyle's final regular appearance as host on Sunrise aired on 9 August 2013.

 In January 2016, Edwina Bartholomew announced that she would be leaving her role as weather presenter to join David Koch, Samantha Armytage, Natalie Barr and Mark Beretta at the desk.

 In June 2020, Bartholomew would become news presenter on Mondays and Fridays, replacing Natalie Barr who co-hosts on those days respectively.
 However this would be short lived, with Barr returning to full time duties as news presenter in September 2020.

 In March 2021, Samantha Armytage announced that she would be resigning as co-host, to spend more time with her family.
 Her final show was on 11 March 2021.
 Natalie Barr was announced as her replacement, with Edwina Bartholomew stepping into Barr's position of news presenter.

 On 29 May 2023, David Koch announced his departure from Sunrise, ending a 21-year run on the Seven breakfast show.
 Matt Shirvington was announced as his replacement on 5 June 2023.
 Koch's last show was on 9 June 2023.

+On 27 November 2025, Mark Beretta announced his resignation from Sunrise after 22 years, with his final appearance on 12 December.